 Windows 10 updates are the way to resolve many bugs and errors.
-These updates are also necessary to avoid any security breaches by installing new patches.
+These updates are also necessary to avoid security breaches by installing new patches.
 But sometimes, these updates can create new problems instead of solving the existing ones.
 Realtek audio driver issues are one such issue.

 Why Realtek Audio Driver Not Working After Windows 10 Update?